 To consult the list of banned airlines, you can download the full list of banned airlines or search on this website by clicking on the button 'Search banned airlines'.

-These lists will be updated regularly and published in the Official Journal of the European Union where they are included as annexes A and B to the Commission Regulation.
+The EU Air Safety List actually contains two lists.
+The first list (Annex A) includes all airlines banned from operating in Europe.
+The second list (Annex B) includes airlines that are restricted from operating under certain conditions in Europe.
+Both lists are updated regularly and published in the Official Journal of the European Union.
 Before taking any action based on the information in these lists, all users should ensure they have the latest version.